tarantool/doc/doc/book/connectors/index.rst

         | 2-character string: field[2]    |   a2    |   42    |   42    |         |
         +---------------------------------+---------+---------+---------+---------+

-Now, you could send that packet to the Tarantool server, and interpret the response (the page about
+Now, you could send that packet to the Tarantool instance, and interpret the response (the page about
 :ref:`Tarantool's binary protocol <box_protocol-iproto_protocol>` has a
 description of the packet format for responses as well as requests).
 But it